Simas89/visma-challenge/README.md

 There was no directions on how to approach this challenge, so i chose to make it as this were a large project.
 You'll find folder structure, and dependencies setup in a way that is ready to scale.

-It is deployed to Vercel using CI/CD pipeline where it first need to pass Cypress integration tests.
+It is deployed to Vercel using GitHub actions CI/CD pipeline where it first need to pass Cypress integration tests.

 **SETUP**
 Preferred package manager is yarn, but you can use npm